kleach12/phase-1-project/README.md

 <h2>Project Status</h2>

-The project is currently in it final revision stage.
+The project is currently in its final revision stage.